hestiaahmadi/Flash-card-504-Words/README.md

 📢 The new update was released on August 3:
 1. Adding a button for selecting the desired language.
 2. adding support for Hindi, Arabic, Bengali, Russian, Portuguese, and Urdu languages.

+📢 The new update was released on August 5:
+1. Adding a button for selecting the lessons.
+2. Adding lesson 2.

+📢 The new update was released on August 17:
+1. Adding lessons from 3 to 5.